D.J. Moore Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 Season Stats

-- Moore's 854 receiving yards (71.2 per game) are tops amongst the Panthers.
-He's been targeted 112 times, and has 66 catches and four touchdowns.

-- So far this season, 27.2% of the 412 passes thrown by his team have gone Moore's way.

-- Moore has seen the ball thrown his way 10 times in the red zone this season, 27.8% of his team's 36 red zone pass attempts.
+- Moore (10 red zone targets) has been the recipient of 27.8% of his team's 36 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Falcons.